linda-seiter/CMSC115_2258/unit2_project/README.md

 </table>

-Update the `main` method to implement the following functionality:
+Update the `main` method in the **TransmissionRate* class to implement the following functionality:

 1. Declare and initialize a `Scanner` to read input from the console.
 2. Prompt for and read the transmission rate R<sub>0</sub> as an integer.